Map & Radius Glossary

 OpenStreetMap (OSM)

 A free, editable map of the world built and maintained by a global community of volunteers since 2004.
-The data is openly licensed and powers many independent mapping tools, including this site.
+The data is openly licensed under ODbL and powers many independent mapping tools, including this site.
+OSM has reached coverage parity with commercial maps in most populated areas and exceeds it in many — especially for trail networks, cycling routes, and detailed building footprints.
+Free for any use including commercial, with an attribution requirement.

 OSRM